zendeskgarden/react-components/docs/migration.md

 - Removed `ButtonGroup`: UI no longer recommended by Garden
 - Removed `IIconProps` type export.
 Use `IButtonStartIconProps` or `IButtonEndIconProps` instead.
+- `Anchor`: renders with an underline for improved accessibility.
+The same treatment applies to `<Button isLink>`.
+The default can be removed with `<Anchor isUnderlined={false}>` for word-wrapped or redundant UI where the underline is considered to be a visual distraction.
+While technically not a breaking change, the migration guide highlights this change for upgrade cases that may render unexpected styling.

 #### @zendeskgarden/react-chrome